<img src="https://ws.zoominfo.com/pixel/H4QRKGJNZm52yFBaHe9u" width="1" height="1" style="display: none;">

 5. Cost Savings

 Reduced hospital readmissions, fewer in-person visits, and avoiding Affordable Care Act (ACA) penalties related to readmission are all obvious cost-savers for healthcare providers.
-Remote patient monitoring solutions bring a strong ROI in conjunction with the improved patient outcomes as healthcare costs for patients and providers continues to rise.
+Remote patient monitoring solutions bring a strong ROI in conjunction with improved patient outcomes as healthcare costs for patients and providers continue to rise.
 The Centers for Medicare and Medicaid Services (CMS) understands these benefits and makes remote patient monitoring even more cost-effective thanks to updated CPT codes for reimbursements.

 Ensuring RPM Success